Brené Brown Vulnerability, Losing Armor, and Gaining Power

 A good leader creates space for talent “to step in and do what they do well.”
 Rewarding courageous behavior drives assertiveness throughout a team.

-Leadership requires a fundamental “willingness to show up and be seen, even if there are no guarantees,” in Brown’s view.
+Leadership requires wholeheartedness.
+Brown calls it “willingness to show up and be seen, even if there are no guarantees.”
 That means cultivating a resiliency to shame, and an embrace of failure as a necessary step in learning.

 Vulnerability can be an immensely powerful tool for leadership.
 It allows you to come off as a real, authentic person with the people you’re working with.
 A powerful exchange of empathy on both sides can make your company culture so much stronger.